centreon/centreon-documentation/cloud/administration/resource_access.md

    * If you want to add another batch of resources that do not depend on any of the criteria defined above, click **Add new dataset**.
 The list will propose all types of resources again.

    > You can also select **All resources**: users will see all existing resources, as well as be able to see any resources created afterwards automatically.
+   > If you select a group of resources (hosts, services, BVs), users will see all existing resources in the group, as well as see any resources added to the group afterwards automatically.

 4. In the **Contacts/contact groups** section, define which users will be able to see these resources.
 If you select **All contacts**, the rule will apply to all existing contacts, and also to any contacts created in the future.
 Bear in mind that users are managed using the [CIAM](../ciam/ciam.md).